LottieFiles/lottie-docs/docs/aep.md

         * {sl:`lhd3`}: Tells you the number of keyframes
         * {sl:`ldat`}: Keyframe data and values

+Note that color properties are laid out as ARGB floats in \[0, 255\].

 #### Shape

 * {sl:`tdmn`}: Match Name (`ADBE Vector Shape`)